Dr. Shayn

 LAB MANAGER

-I am the lab manager for the Peirce-Cottler Laboratory at the University of Virginia.
-My technical expertise spans microsurgical techniques, pre-clinical models, intravital imaging, and molecular biology techniques.
-My research interests are in studying microvascular adaptations in settings of chronic and acute inflammation.
+Anthony is the lab manager for the Peirce-Cottler Laboratory at the University of Virginia.
+His technical expertise spans microsurgical techniques, pre-clinical models, intravital imaging, and molecular biology techniques.
+His research interests are in studying microvascular adaptations in settings of chronic and acute inflammation.

 James Madison University